Subhas19/Assigment2-vishnumolakala/README.md

 | red bull        | los angles       | 13 for each tin     |
 ---
 # pithy quotes
- > “I have only made this letter longer because I have not had the time to make it shorter."
-― *Blaise Pascal, The Provincial Letters*
+ > “I have only made this letter longer because I have not had the time to make it shorter."― *Blaise Pascal, The Provincial Letters*

- > “Mathematicians deal with large numbers sometimes, but never in their income.”
-― *Isaac Asimov, Prelude to Foundation*
+ > “Mathematicians deal with large numbers sometimes, but never in their income.” ― *Isaac Asimov, Prelude to Foundation*

  ---